Capital punishment in the United States: Supreme Court narrows capital offenses

 In 1977, the Supreme Court's Coker v.
 Georgia decision barred the death penalty for rape of an adult woman.
 Previously, the death penalty for rape of an adult had been gradually phased out in the United States, and at the time of the decision, Georgia and the Federal government were the only two jurisdictions to still retain the death penalty for this offense.

 In the 1980 case Godfrey v.
 Georgia, the U.S. Supreme Court ruled that murder can be punished by death only if it involves a narrow and precise aggravating factor.

-The U.S. Supreme Court has placed two major restrictions on the use of the death penalty.
+The Supreme Court has placed two major restrictions on the use of the death penalty.
 First, the case of Atkins v.
 Virginia, decided on June 20, 2002, held that the execution of intellectually disabled inmates is unconstitutional.
 Second, in 2005, the court's decision in Roper v.
 Simmons struck down executions for offenders under the age of 18 at the time of the crime.
+As of 2018, some recalcitrant states continue to deviate from the 2002 decision.

 In the 2008 case Kennedy v.
 Louisiana, the court also held 5–4 that the death penalty is unconstitutional when applied to non-homicidal crimes against the person, including child rape.
 Only two death row inmates (both in Louisiana) were affected by the decision.
 Nevertheless, the ruling came less than five months before the 2008 presidential election and was criticized by both major party candidates Barack Obama and John McCain.

+In 2023, 2024 and 2025, Florida, Tennessee and Idaho passed laws that enact the death penalty for child rape, in defiance of Kennedy v.
+Louisiana.